ewoutvandenberg/Quantum-phase-estimation/README.md

 E. van den Berg, "Efficient Bayesian phase estimation using mixed priors" [arXiv:2007.11629](https://arxiv.org/abs/2007.11629).

-The 'cache' directory contains all pre-computed results.
+The `cache` directory contains all pre-computed results.
 These can be plotted using the relevant Python scripts:

 *  generate_figure_2.py